 If you are returning home after traveling in an area where Zika virus is being actively transmitted, protect others by following these steps:

-- Men should not have sex of any type with a pregnant women for the duration of the pregnancy, or use condoms consistently until the end of pregnancy.
+- Men should not have sex of any type with a pregnant woman for the duration of the pregnancy, or use condoms consistently until the end of pregnancy.

 - Men should use condoms every time they have any type of sex for at least eight weeks after they return home, or six months after onset of symptoms if they become ill with Zika.

 - Pregnant women or women planning to become pregnant should talk to a healthcare provider about their travel even if they don’t feel sick.
 You should be tested for Zika when you return home even if you do not develop any symptoms of the disease.
 If you develop a fever, rash, joint pain, or red eyes during your trip, or within two weeks after returning home, see your doctor as soon as possible.